FSMA 204 and HACCP Aviation Catering Software

 LOT-to-stowage traceability for FSMA 204

-Galley X captures Key Data Elements at every Critical Tracking Event from warehouse receiving through onboard stowage, producing the LOT-level chain of custody FSMA 204 requires for foods on the FDA Food Traceability List.
+Galley XAI captures Key Data Elements at every Critical Tracking Event from warehouse receiving through onboard stowage, producing the LOT-level chain of custody FSMA 204 requires for foods on the FDA Food Traceability List.
 The platform is engineered specifically for the global aviation provisioning chain, with industrial button sensors inside catering canisters and ambient sensors at every handoff point.
 Since our first deployments in 2012, we have built food safety on physical verification, not paperwork.

 From the FDA’s FSMA 204 in North America to EC 852/2004 in Europe, regulatory bodies mandate stringent traceability.
-Galley X is the only platform that follows the full chain — warehouse receiving, kitchen production, ramp transport, aircraft load, and onboard stowage — with LOT-to-stowage traceability and integrated lab-sample workflows.
+Galley XAI is the only platform that follows the full chain — warehouse receiving, kitchen production, ramp transport, aircraft load, and onboard stowage — with LOT-to-stowage traceability and integrated lab-sample workflows.

 FSMA 204 changes what is acceptable.
 The FDA requires Key Data Element capture at every Critical Tracking Event for foods on the Food Traceability List.
 For airline catering, that means LOT-level visibility from supplier receiving through final aircraft stowage — captured automatically, not reconstructed after the fact.